Institutional Food Workers

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Institutional Food Workers.
-About 1.4% of those with this major are international students.
+Institutional Food Workers appeals to people across the globe.
+About 2.2% of those with this major are international students.

 How Much Do Institutional Food Workers Majors Make?